 Does anyone out there maybe dabble in antiques and have any clue what these sets might be worth at auction?

 since these folks have the few pieces they do have, perhaps they know enuff about them to help you with values....
 I'd call them up!!....

-In the current economy it is vital to get the most you can for your buying dollar.
-The ultimate way to make the most for your money nowadays is by shopping online.
-And Amazon is hands-down the top internet shopping site with the lowest price ranges, fastest shipping and delivery and best customer care.
-This site is authorized by Amazon to show you the products you were attempting to find based on their products on hand.
-Clicking any link below will take you to that item on the Amazon main site in your country.
-If you do not see the merchandise you were searching for, be sure to use the customized search box on your right.
+In todays economy it is vital to get the most you can for your shopping dollar.
+The easiest way to make the most your money can buy these days is by shopping on the internet.
+And Amazon is hands-down the top online shopping site with all the most competitive deals, fastest shipping and delivery and best customer support.
+This website is permitted by Amazon to show you those items you were seeking determined by their products on hand.
+Clicking any link below will take you to that product on the Amazon main site in your country.
+If you dont see the item you were searching for, be sure to use the customized search box on your right.

 I believe that nothing holds more quintessential charm than early 19th century,

 English, blue transfer ware, otherwise known as "blue and white".